-- You can enable or disable daylight saving time in the setup menu by selecting Time zone and date followed by Time zone.
+- You can change these settings using the Language and Time zone and date settings in the ¥ setup menu (QQ91). - You can enable or disable daylight saving time in the 🕈 setup menu by selecting Time zone and date followed by Time zone.
 Enabling day light saving time moves the clock forward one hour, and disabling it moves the clock back one hour.